 Mr.Evil'sOriginal Character Ren from his Hero High series has a habit of walking around naked.
 Though this is justified by her alien customs of her species having no problem being nude while in their home.

-In My Little Pony: Friendship Is Magic erotic fanfictions, it is a popular theme in "Human in Equestria" (second-person variant is also referred to as "Anon in Equestria" on 4chan) type of stories, where lack of nudity taboo among ponies is often discussed, and human protagonists can usually see everypony's private parts all the time (since in this kind of stories, unlike in the show, the characters are anatomically correct, for obvious reasons).
+In erotic fanfictions for the franchise, it is a popular theme in "Human in Equestria" (second-person variant is also referred to as "Anon in Equestria" on 4chan) type of stories, where lack of nudity taboo among ponies is often discussed, and human protagonists can usually see everypony's private parts all the time (since in this kind of stories, unlike in the show, the characters are anatomically correct, for obvious reasons).

 In Mass Effect The Equestrian Equation, ponies, at the beginning of Shades of Twilight, walk around without any covering, despite being like Earth horses and having private bits.
 It takes Rarity pointing out that many other species are disturbed by this to get the ponies to cover up.

 In A Twilight Landing a now human Twilight Sparkle fumbles into this trope a few times.
 Having until recently been a unicorn whose default dress code is "nude" it takes her forgetting to dress up after a shower a few times before she remembers to be dressed all the time.
 It causes the human giving her shelter, Jo, to be Mistaken for Gay a few times.
 Ironically, this may be a subversion, as despite their lack of nudity taboos, ponies are complete prudes.
 When Twilight learns just how sex-crazed humans are in comparison, and of the many, many pieces of Rule34 pony fanart, she is horrified.